The January birthstone is Garnet.

-This is because they are analytical and logical, as well as compassionate, loving, and have an endearing motherly side to them.
+This is because they are analytical, logical, compassionate, loving, and have an endearing, motherly side.

 They can make sense of the confusion and order out of chaos with just a snap of their fingers, all while bandaging a scraped knee here and wiping away tears.

 Even if they are not parents, they act, think, and speak like real parents and mothers to everyone.
-They are able to make adult decisions with love and compassion.
+They can make adult decisions with love and compassion.

 If you wear this lovely birthstone, you will increase your self-esteem, energy levels, and willpower.

 People who have the January birthstone are friendly and have a humanitarian spirit.
 They are loyal, honest, inventive, original, intellectual, and independent.

 They can also be contrary and intractable, unpredictable and perverse, and detached and unemotional.
 Sometimes they are hardhearted and stubborn, and often serious and ambitious.

 They love to teach and share what they know; they also love learning and being taught something new.

 However, they cannot help but look at other people’s flaws and weaknesses and criticize them.

 People who have this birthstone are productive and hardworking.
 They are highly organized, neat, and smart.

-They are also sensitive, attentive, and have deep thoughts.
-They know exactly how to make other people happy.
+They are also sensitive, attentive, have deep thoughts, and know how to make others happy.

 Garnet people are very quiet, unless tense or excited.
 They are reserved and romantic and often have difficulties expressing how much they love someone.

 They are fiercely loyal, and love the company of children, but can also be very stubborn and cautious with money.

 Garnet people have great social abilities but also get jealous easily.

-On a physical level, they are resistant to most illnesses but quite prone to colds.
+On a physical level, they are resistant to most illnesses but prone to colds.

-Garnet exhibits interesting colors, which can be considered the widest spectrum of any gemstone.
+Garnet exhibits interesting colors, considered the widest spectrum of any gemstone.
 However, it rarely exhibits blue or even tones of blue.